 GitHub Pages

-docmd deploy --github-pages generates a ready-to-use GitHub Actions CI/CD workflow file at .github/workflows/deploy.yml.
-Push it to your repository and GitHub will build and deploy your site automatically on every push to main.
+npx @docmd/core deploy --github-pages generates a ready-to-use GitHub Actions CI/CD workflow file at .github/workflows/deploy.yml.
+Push it to your repository.
+GitHub builds and deploys your site automatically on every push to main.

-This creates .github/workflows/deploy.yml personalised to your project — no manual editing required.
+This creates .github/workflows/deploy.yml personalised to your project.
+No manual editing is required.

 What Gets Generated